 You are here

-Support for Grantseeking and Research Development in the Humanities, Arts, and Social Sciences
+Research Development Support in the Humanities, Arts, and Related Fields

-The OVCR provides a range of resources for faculty in the humanities, arts, and social sciences:
+The OVCR provides a range of resources for faculty, including:

 - Targeted information sessions for external fellowship and grant competitions, including ACLS, Guggenheim, NEH, NSF-SBE, and residential (sited) fellowships